oracle/accelerated-data-science/docs/source/user_guide/large_language_model/langchain_models.rst

     llm = ChatOCIModelDeployment(
         model="odsc-llm",
         endpoint= f"https://modeldeployment.oci.customer-oci.com/<OCID>/predict",
-        # Optionally you can specify additional keyword arguments for the model, e.g. temperature and headers.
+        # Optionally you can specify additional keyword arguments for the model, e.g. temperature and default_headers.
         temperature=0.1,
-        headers={"route": "v1/chat/completions"}, # default header for chat models
+        default_headers={"route": "v1/chat/completions"}, # default route for chat models
     )

 Alternatively, you may use specific authentication for the model: